bernhof/note-to-self/odata-on-ssis.md

 ## What worked for me

-I found that if I simply limited the data flows to only two concurrent connections/OData Sources at a time, the package didn't fail.
+I found that the endpoint only seemed to allow two concurrent connections for any prolonged period of time.
+If I simply limited the data flows to only two concurrent connections/OData Sources at a time, the connections weren't dropped.

 In the end I had to do this the simplest possible way: Add a data flow task for every two OData sources, as such: